A6 Envelope (4 3/4 x 6 1/2) (PID: 13389)

 WHAT IS PMS?

 PMS stands for Pantone Matching System, and is a standardized color reproduction system.
 Similar to the paint swatch guides you find at your favorite paint store, the pantone color chart contains thousands of color swatches created from a palette of basic colors.
 Color is very subjective, which is why the PMS works so well.
 It takes all the guesswork out of color identification.
 Every computer monitor is different, every printer is different.
 By standardizing the colors, manufacturers and customers in different locations can all refer to the Pantone system to make sure colors match.
 Creating a Pantone spot color is similar to mixing paint such as blue and yellow to get green, but with much more precision.
 Each color has a 'PMS' number assigned to it.
-These numbers are used to identify the exact color needed.
+These numbers are used to identify the color needed.
 The specified ink is then prepared using the correct mixture of base colors, either purchased pre-mixed from an ink company or mixed on-site at the printing company.
 Using PMS inks is called spot color printing..

 CMYK (or Full Color) vs PMS?